counterfactual/monorepo/README.md

 ### Criteria

-The file [proposed/criteria.md](proposed/criteria.md) contains criteria for proposed protocol designs, i.e., predicates that a protocol design either satisfies or does not.
+The file [proposed/criteria.md](proposed/criteria.md) contains criteria for proposed protocol designs.
+A criteria is a predicate that a protocol design either satisfies or does not.

 ## Design